ConnorDonegan/geostan/index.md

 workflow with hierarchical Bayesian models (HBMs) for areal data and a variety of functions for visualizing spatial data and model results.

-### Spatial analysis tools

-Tools for visualizing and measuring spatial autocorrelation and map patterns, for exploratory analysis and model diagnostics.

 ### Disease mapping and spatial regression

 Model small-area incidence rates with mortality or disease data recorded across areal units like counties or census tracts.